unfoldedcircle/core-simulator/docker/README.md

 The setup defines `latest` images.
 Check <https://hub.docker.com/u/unfoldedcircle> for new releases.
 ℹ️ Official documentation on Docker Hub will be provided later.

+⚠️ if you are using Linux or macOS, please make sure the subdirectories `ui-env` and `upload` are world-writeable.
+If you get permission errors: `chmod 777 ui-env upload`.

 Start in foreground:
 ```shell
 docker-compose up